blender/blender/doc/python_api/rst/info_best_practice.rst

 Time Your Code
 --------------

-While developing a script it's good to time it to be aware of any changes in performance, this can be done simply.
+While developing a script it is good to time it to be aware of any changes in performance, this can be done simply.

 .. code-block:: python